Christmas traditions axed as pandemic sweeps rural Kansas

 Plotts wondered whether the cancellation notice was maybe “talking about me.”
 During her quarantine she would only leave her house — with her doctor’s permission and wearing a mask, she said pointedly — to care for a housebound friend who still believes the pandemic is a hoax.

-Carl Lyon, the Norcatur mayor who takes on the annual Santa role, said while most residents are “pretty good” about social distancing and wearing a mask, some have gotten the virus.
+Carl Lyon, the Norcatur mayor who takes on the annual Santa role, said while most residents are “pretty good” about social distancing and wearing a mask, some have caught the virus.

 “I know a couple of people had it and they were still kind of running around and whatnot,” Lyon said.
 “Didn’t seem to bother them that they infected everybody else.”